metabase/metabase/docs/users-guide/05-visualizing-results.md

 #### Numbers

 This option is for displaying a single number, nice and big.
 The options for numbers include adding character prefixes or suffixes to it (so you can do things like put a currency symbol in front or a percent at the end), setting the number of decimal places you want to include, and multiplying your result by a number (like if you want to multiply a decimal by 100 to make it look like a percent).
+If you want to _divide_ by a number, then just multiply it by a decimal (e.g, if your result is `100`, but you want it to display as `1`, simply multiply it by 0.01).

 ![Number](images/visualizations/number.png)